 Yet another fear is that of algorithmic curation.
 Newsfeeds on networking sites like Facebook and TikTok are driven by murky algorithms that reward engagement rather than accuracy or public benefit.
 This contributes to echo chambers and filter bubbles, in which users are increasingly exposed to reinforcing information and their viewpoints get constrained, degrading the diversity of opinions and compromising democratic judgment (Pariser, 2011; Lazer et al., 2018).

 The journalist’s role in this digital media ecosystem has changed radically.
-The journalists are not only news gatekeepers but also curators, validators, and contextualizers of news (Ali et al., 2025).
+The journalists are not only news gatekeepers but also curators, validators, and contextualizes of news (Ali et al., 2025).
 They now also have to fact-check viral claims, debunk conspiracy theories, and explain the reliability of sources in real time.
 They need to be proficient in data interpretation, social listening, and digital storytelling to be credible and effective in the sea of information (Singer, 2014; Hermida, 2012).
 That’s not to mention potential threats and dangers that journalists, reporting their stories on social media, sometimes face themselves.
 Female and minority journalists, in particular, are disproportionately subject to abuse and trolling online, an issue of concern for press freedom and freedom of expression (Posetti et al., 2021).

 Yet despite these challenges, social media remains a place of extensive possibilities for creativity in reporting.
 It helps lift up marginalized voices and enables global conversations along with tools for immersive and interactive reporting.
 The future of journalism on social media may rely on the ability of journalists, news organizations, and tech platforms to work together to maintain accurate, transparent, and public trust in a digital-first world (Sdiq et al., 2025).